The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Conclusion

 \section{Conclusion}

-We confirmed the substellar nature of the astrometric candidate Gaia-ASOI-009, thanks to high-cadence high-precision RV follow-up with the HARPS-N spectrograph.
-Gaia-6\,B is a high-eccentricity brown dwarf, $M_\text{b} = 19.8$ $M_\text{J}$, $e = 0.85$, and it is one of the most eccentric brown dwarfs with precisely measured mass known so far (see Fig. \ref{fig:bd_ecc}).
+We have confirmed the sub-stellar nature of the astrometric candidate Gaia-ASOI-009, thanks to a high-cadence high-precision RV follow-up with the HARPS-N spectrograph.
+In brief, Gaia-6\,B is a high-eccentricity BD, $M_\text{B} = 19.8$ $M_\text{J}$, $e_\text{B} = 0.85$, and it is one of the most eccentric BDs with a precisely measured mass known so far (see Fig. \ref{fig:bd_ecc}).
 Moreover, we solved the apparent discrepancy between the orbital measurement from Gaia DR3 and the high-precision HARPS-N RV follow-up.
 This proves the importance of RV follow-up of astrometric candidates to confirm and improve the precision on the orbital parameters.

 The origin of the high eccentricity of Gaia-6\,B remains an unsolved puzzle, since we did not identify any hint of the presence of other companions in the RV, astrometric, and direct imaging data analysed in this study.
-This is unexpected, since all known high-eccentricity ($>0.9$) planetary companions have identified additional companions on wide orbits \citep[and references therein]{sozzettietal2023} and there is a known link between eccentricity and stellar multiplicity \citep[e.g.][]{moutouetal2017}.
-However, the current data cannot conclusively exclude the presence of small brown-dwarf companions at around a few tens of au, which might still be sufficient to excite Gaia-6\,B eccentricity to the observed level.
-In the future, additional observations, both additional RVs data to expand the temporal baseline and deeper imaging observations to search for smaller companions, will help tighten the constraints on the presence of undetected companions, while in-depth dynamical simulations might help shed light on the possible mechanisms producing such high eccentricity, which might be more common than expected among long-period giant planets and brown dwarfs.
+This is unexpected, since all known high-eccentricity ($>0.9$) planetary companions have clearly identified additional companions on wide orbits \citep[and references therein]{sozzettietal2023} and there is a known link between eccentricity and stellar multiplicity \citep[e.g.][]{moutouetal2017}.
+However, the current data are not sufficient for us to conclusively exclude the presence of small BD companions at around a few tens of astronomical units, which might still be sufficient to excite Gaia-6\,B eccentricity to the observed level.
+In the future, additional observations, both additional RVs data to expand the temporal baseline and deeper imaging observations to search for smaller companions, will help tighten the constraints on the presence of undetected companions.
+Meanwhile, in-depth dynamical simulations might help shed light on the possible mechanisms producing such high eccentricity, which might be more common than expected among long-period GPs and BDs.